-This project reviews relevant policies and legislation in Jordan, analyzing existing quantitative, population-based survey data to understand key RH differences at a population level.
-It also includes a qualitative component with groups typically excluded in terms of RH (including young women and men, single, widowed and divorced women as well as Syrian refugees) to understand their attitudes towards RH and marriage trends, as well as with health-care providers, all sampled purposively.
-Finally, the project utilizes community theatrical performances as a medium to stimulate public debate about the research findings and to stimulate further qualitative research with audience members.
-By employing a media and dissemination strategy throughout the research process, findings are conveyed iteratively to key stakeholders and the general public.
+This project reviewed relevant policies and legislation in Jordan and analyzed existing quantitative, population-based survey data to understand key RH differences at a population level.
+It also included a qualitative component with groups typically excluded in terms of RH (including young women and men, single, widowed and divorced women as well as Syrian refugees) to understand their attitudes towards RH and marriage trends, as well as with health-care providers, all sampled purposively.
+Finally, the project utilized community theatrical performances as a medium to stimulate public debate about the research findings and to stimulate further qualitative research with audience members.
+By employing a media and dissemination strategy throughout the research process, findings were conveyed iteratively to key stakeholders and the general public.

 - Jocelyn DeJong (PI)